nghaffari/nghaffari.github.io/_projects/3_project.md

 As one <a href="https://www.chinawaterrisk.org/resources/analysis-reviews/8-things-you-should-know-about-water-and-semiconductors/">site</a> points out, semiconductor fabrication requires a tremendous amount of water.
 Fabrication of a 30cm wafer requires up to 2200 gallons of water; a large fabrication facility may easily consume 4.8 million gallons per day.
 This is average annual water consumption of a city of 60000!
 And not just any water.
 Minute contaminants in the water can create impurities and defects in integrated circuits.
 Therefore water is passed through reverse osmosis several times to produce "ultra pure water."
 Ultra pure water is considered an industrial solvent, and it is unsafe to drink.
 It is so pure, its consumption leeches vital minerals from the body and will eventually kill the consumer.
 It takes 1400-1600 gallons of municipal water to create 1000 gallons of ultra pure water.

-In addition to water, other fabrication makes intensive use of other resources.
+In addition to water, fabrication makes intensive use of other resources.
 A large manufacturing facility can use 30-50 megawatts during peak production; this is enough to power a small city.
 Fabrication facilities need to have pressurized chambers, fans, and well-designed air flow patterns to reduce impurities introduced via the air.
 As part of my work on this project, I was given a tour of a fabrication facility.
 The tour required wearing the appropriate protective gear to prevent contamination of the manufacturing process.
 Additionally, the lights in the fabrication rooms were yellow; apparently this spectrum of light is least likely to interact with wafers and components.
-The intensity of semiconductor manufacturer and the demands of the highly competitive semiconductor market mean production costs must be optimized for a firm to be viable.
+The intensity of semiconductor manufacturing and the demands of the highly competitive semiconductor market mean production costs must be optimized for a firm to be viable.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/yellowfab.png" title="fabrication under yellow light" class="img-fluid rounded z-depth-1" %}